-Cities, communities, and businesses are finally getting back to doing all the in-person things they’ve been wanting to get back to.
+Cities, communities, and businesses are back to doing all the in-person things and looking to make an even bigger impact!

-But given the changes to how we meet now, how can organizers make sure that their events fit seamlessly into a city’s reopening?
-Also, how can events help businesses collaborate and boost the local economy like they used to?
+But how can organizers make sure that their events fit seamlessly into a city’s current event calendar?
+Also, how can events help businesses collaborate and boost the local economy?
 Big questions today, but we’re on it.
 This is how and why to partner with the local community for your event.
 Spoiler: It’s easy, and a win-win!